bump-sh/docs/docs/help/custom-domains.md

 # Custom domains

 Your docs are hosted on Bump.sh.
 However you can set a custom domain: visitors of your docs will stay within your brand experience.
+For this, you'll use a CNAME record.

+A CNAME, or Canonical Name, is a Domain Name System (DNS) entry.
+It serves as an alias, and maps a domain name to another.
+It our use case, it lets you set a domain name for your users to access your API docs, that they will use and see instead of the Bump.sh domain name.

 ## Setting a CNAME record